Bereket12-G/Bereket12-G.Github.io/README.md

-hi there this is my portfolio website.
+hi there👋, this is my portfolio website.